joepeding/mysql-native-sqldelight/README.md

 # mysql-native-sqldelight

-A Kotlin native Mysql driver using libmysqlclient.
+A Kotlin native MySQL driver using libmysqlclient.
 Initial work inspired on [postgres-native-sqldelight](https://github.com/hfhbd/postgres-native-sqldelight).

 You can use the driver with SQLDelight, but this is not required.